Revprm/Revprm/README.md

 ###

-<h3 align="left">My name is Revy<br><br>I'm just an ordinary programmer who likes to learn new things<br><br>📚Currently learning about Data Science and Cyber Security.<br><br>💭You can ask me anything as long as I can answer the question based on my current knowledge.
+<h3 align="left">My name is Revy<br><br>I'm just an ordinary programmer who likes to learn new things<br><br>📚Currently learning about Cyber Security.<br><br>💭You can ask me anything as long as I can answer the question based on my current knowledge.

 ###